LinhHoang8997/CareerVillage-Competition/README.md

  <img src="https://i.ibb.co/KGcXJ7g/careervillage-pbi.png" alt="careervillage-pbi" width=500 border="1">
 </a>

 NOTE: After trials and errors, I believe that I need to brush up on Machine Learning foundation through coursework, before continuing with this project.
 The competition was also over, so there is time to learn.
-I will continue with Step 2,3, and 4 after I complete the Machine Learning course from Stanford University.
+I will continue with Step 2,3, and 4 after I complete the Machine Learning course from Andrew Ng.

 TO BE CONTINUED
 ### Step 2: Construct dataframes in Python